Conditioning Young Horses

 "Different tissues 'respond' at different times," says Smith.
 "Tendons tend to be responsive early on in life, joints and bones a little bit later.
 Certainly we know that bones are especially responsive when (horses) start training as yearlings and 2-year-olds."

 Hilary M. Clayton, BVMS, PhD, Dipl.
-ACVSMR, MRCVS, the Mary Anne McPhail Dressage Chair in Equine Sports Medicine at Michigan State University, agrees that horses benefit from exercise as youngsters.
-She says it gets the horse's muscles--including his heart and lungs--eady for a lifetime of athletic performance, adding that “conditioning prepares all the body systems to produce a maximal performance and also, very importantly, to withstand that maximal performance."
+ACVSMR, MRCVS, professor and McPhail Dressage Chair Emerita at Michigan State University and president of Sport Horse Science, in Mason, Michigan, agrees that horses benefit from exercise as youngsters.
+She says it gets the horse's muscles—including his heart and lungs—eady for a lifetime of athletic performance, adding that “conditioning prepares all the body systems to produce a maximal performance and also, very importantly, to withstand that maximal performance."

 Getting a Head Start